felixpoirier1/TradingSystem/README.md

 # **Trading System**
-*a fun Python wrapper to build trading bots on TWS*
+*a fun Python wrapper to build trading bots on multiple exchanges*

 | Badge | Description |
 |-------|-------------|